observablehq/framework/examples/api/docs/index.md

 <div class="card">
   <h2>Response latency of /documents/@{login}</h2>
-  ${resize((width) => ApiHeatmap(latencyDocumentsAtHeatmap.getChild("count"), null, {y1: 0.5, y2: 10_000, canvas: latencyDocumentsAtCanvas, color: Object.assign(Plot.scale({color: {domain: [0, 100]}}), {label: "frequency"}), width, label: "Duration (ms)"}))}
+  ${resize((width) => ApiHeatmap(latencyDocumentsAtHeatmap.getChild("count"), null, {y1: 0.5, y2: 10_000, canvas: latencyDocumentsAtCanvas, color: Object.assign(Plot.scale({color: {domain: [0, 30]}}), {label: "frequency"}), width, label: "Duration (ms)"}))}
 </div>

-This route is also slower than it should be, mostly due to complicated permissions logic.
+This route is slower than we like, mostly due to complicated permissions that make the underlying database queries difficult to index.
 But the temporal pattern is interesting: at midnight UTC, latency noticeably increases for an hour or two.
-We believe this is an internal scheduled batch job causing resource contention.
+We believe an internal scheduled batch job is causing resource contention.
 We want to optimize this route, too.

 Web log analysis has been fruitful for the Observable team to prioritize optimization and manage traffic.
 Using these granular heatmaps, we’ve identified numerous opportunities for improvement that would otherwise go unnoticed.